-Representative average natural gas import prices seen from 2017 to 2021 are the starting point for the well-head prices within each country.
+Representative natural gas import prices seen in 2023 are the starting point for the well-head prices within each country.
 To estimate well-head prices over time, each country is assigned to be either an importer or an exporter based on the trends seen in the Stated Policies Scenario.
 For importing countries, any gas that would be saved from avoiding leaks would displace imports.
-The wellhead price is therefore taken as the import price minus the cost of local transport and various taxes that may be levied (assumed to be around 15% of the import price).
+The well-head price is taken as the import price minus the cost of local transport and various taxes that may be levied (assumed to be around 35% of the import price).
 For exporting countries, the relevant well-head price is taken as the import price in their largest export market net-backed to the emissions source.
 For the net-back, allowance is made for transport costs (including liquefaction and shipping or pipeline transport), fees and taxes.
-For example, in Russia the export price is taken as the import price in Europe (USD 6.9/MBtu based on average 2017-2021 prices).
-Export taxes are then subtracted along with a further USD 0.5/MBtu to cover the cost of transport by pipeline.
-This gives a well-head gas price in Russia of about USD 4.7/MBtu.
-In the United States and Canada, the well-head price is taken as the Henry Hub price minus 15% (to cover the cost of local transportation and fees).
+For example, in Indonesia the export price is taken as the import price in Japan (USD 12.5/MBtu based on average 2023 prices).
+Export taxes are then subtracted along with a further USD 1/MBtu to cover the cost of liquefaction and shipping.
+This gives a well-head gas price in Indonesia of about USD 7/MBtu.
+In the United States and Canada, the well-head price is taken as the Henry Hub price minus 35% (to cover the cost of local transportation and fees).